 D. A minimum of 3 and maximum of 6 regular size (approximately 3 inch) cookies displayed on a disposable base no larger than 12 inches, labeled with the Exhibitors name and county.
 Cookies should be of a similar design or theme.
 Cookies are decorated using frosting and edible materials.
 Spatula painting and brush painting are optional.
 Base Frosting - poured icing, buttercream, royal icing, run-in sugar - must cover the cookie and provide a base for decorations.
-Fondant may be used only for decorations.
+Fondant, gum paste, marzipan, and royal icing may be used only for decorations.